Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 Step 29 - CLose The The End

-Your install will get harder as you get closer to the end, and this is where you need to take your time.
+Your installation will get more challenging as you get closer to the end, and this is where you need to take your time.

 Step 30 - Tire Overhang

-When you have about 12 inches of tire left to install, you will get a big overhang.
+You will get a big overhang when you have about 12 inches of tire left to install.

 Step 30.1 - Push Down On Opposite Side Of Tire

-Get your spoons into position on one end of the overhang then push down on the opposite side of your tire.
-This will drop the tire into the rim center, and give you enough room to finish your install.
+Get your spoons into position on one end of the overhang, and then push down on the opposite side of your tire.
+This will drop the tire into the rim center and give you enough room to finish your installation.

 Step 31 - Tight Tire Bead

-At the very end of your install, you may encounter a few inches of tire that don’t want to slip over the rim, and you can’t fit your third spoon under the bead.
+At the end of your installation, you may encounter a tire that is a few inches thick, and you don’t want to slip over the rim, so you can’t fit your third spoon under the bead.

 Step 31.1 - 2 Spoons In One Hand